divinity666/ruby-grafana-reporter/README.md

 you have to specify them in the individual calls.

 Let's say, you have a variable called `serverid` in the dashboard.
 You may now want to set this variable for a panel image rendering.
-This cann be done with the following
+This can be done with the following
 calls:

 ````